peterpme/expo-docs/versions/unversioned/guides/building-standalone-apps.md

 ## 4. Wait for it to finish building

 This will take a few minutes, you can check up on it by running `exp build:status`.
 When it's done, you'll see the url of a `.apk` (Android) or `.ipa` (iOS) file -- this is your app.
+Copy and paste the link into your browser to download the file.

 > **Note:** We enable bitcode for iOS, so the `.ipa` files for iOS are much larger than the eventual App Store download available to your users.
 For more information, see [App Thinning](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/AppThinning/AppThinning.html).